Mistake Rib Scarf in Mulberry Merino

 If your relationship with handcrafting is all about embracing imperfections, then the Mistake Rib may call your name.
 It certainly calls ours!
 We revisited this wonderfully textured scarf, this time with our Cashmere Merino Bloom!
 See the full range of colors and the additional photos here!

 - 4 skeins of Purl Soho’s Mulberry Merino, 80% extra fine merino and 20% mulberry silk.
-We used the color Black Green.
+We used the color Black Green; or approximately 988 yards of a sport weight yarn.

 - A US 6 circular or straight needles